rust-lang/rust/rfc.md

 [alternatives]: #alternatives

 - Incrementally add more information about source code to the current AST.
 - Move the current libsyntax to crates.io as is.
 - Explore alternative representations for the parse tree.
+- Use parser generator instead of hand written parser.

 # Unresolved questions
 [unresolved]: #unresolved-questions